 What Flours Cannot Be Mixed Together

 You cannot mix high-protein flours with low-protein flours.
-Well actually you can but you are not going to achieve a very good outcome.
-For example, you are making pie crust and you find that you ran out of pastry flour but you have bread flour.
+Well, actually, you can, but you are not going to achieve a very good outcome.
+For example, you are making pie crust, and you find that you ran out of pastry flour, but you have bread flour.
 You cannot mix the two because of the protein content.
 The bread flour is going to make the pie crust too tough and chewy.
 The same with making bread.
-With the addition of pastry flour and you will not get enough gluten formation to achieve that wonderful chew and rise that you associate with bread.
+With the addition of pastry flour, you will not get enough gluten formation to achieve that wonderful chew and rise that you associate with bread.

 Baking can be an enjoyable experience, but it can also be frustrating when you realize that you don’t have enough of one type of flour.
 However, as we have discussed in this article, mixing different types of flour can be a reasonable solution in some cases, depending on the recipe and the protein content of the flour.
 Understanding the qualities of different types of flour and how they can be combined can be very helpful for any home baker.
 So next time you find yourself in a similar situation, don’t be afraid to get creative and experiment with different flour combinations.
 You just might surprise yourself with the delicious results.

 With so many different flours on the market and to make this article simple I chose to just include the main flours used in baking.
-It is my hope that you have a better understanding of flour and which ones can be mixed and the ones that cannot.
+It is my hope that you have a better understanding of flour and which ones can be mixed and which ones cannot.